 This Ecosystem led by Ulster University in partnership with Queen’s University Belfast, The Glasgow School of Art and University of the Arts London will improve public awareness and engagement with an intuitive, eco-friendly waste management culture.

 The project will explore waste management solutions with the community of Rathlin Island before upscaling these across Northern Ireland, other parts of Ireland and beyond.
 In partnership with local industry, this research considers the diverse challenges of managing plastics waste, beach littering, waste electronics and using organic waste as commodities to manufacture new sustainable materials.

-The Community Open Map Platform for Future Generations Charting the green transition on the Isle of Anglesey
+Public Map Platform: Charting the green transition on the Isle of Anglesey

 Piloting a multi-layered community infrastructure